 This year-round residential volunteer opportunity combines meaningful work with opportunities for self-growth.
 No religious affiliation is required to volunteer although we are seeking those with a sincere interest in Buddhism and a strong work ethic.
 The initial commitment for this program is 6 months to 1 year with a 4-week trial period.
 For those who find our community and lifestyle, a good fit longer-term commitments are possible.

 The Venerable Tarthang Tulku founded the Ratna Ling Retreat Center in 2004 to serve as an intentional and spiritual community of teachers, students and resident volunteers committed to practicing spirituality in everyday life.

-Our faculty and staff consists entirely of full-time resident volunteers who work for one of three on site organizations:
+Our faculty and staff consist entirely of full-time resident volunteers who work for one of three on-site organizations:

 - Ratna Ling Retreat Center

 Guided by Tibetan Buddhist principles, we strive to share what is best and most beautiful in this precious human existence and to embody and transmit wisdom, compassion, harmony, and depth of caring.